Onwrikbaar/NeoDK/README.md

 E: <onwrikbaar@hotmail.com>

 ### Status
 This is a work in progress.
-Updates may be few and far between.

-### Request
-Please send me an e-mail in case you are building this design, and let me know whether you run into any questions or problems.
-It will help me decide how I can best lower the threshold to replicating NeoDK.
-Thanks!
+The electronics are production-ready.
+The firmware is far from finished.

 ### Goals
 1. The last quarter century, innovation in the e-stim realm has been virtually nonexistent, despite massive advances in electronics and cheap computing power.
 Currently available commercial devices are without exception channel-oriented and produce TENS-like waveforms.
 Most are horrendously energy-inefficient.
 The time has come to unlock the potential of a more capable architecture.